SergioRibera/srtemplate/README.md

 }
 ```

+> [!NOTE]
-> [!INFO] For more information about the functions implemented by default or how to use the library in depth, see the [wiki](https://github.com/SergioRibera/srtemplate/wiki)
+>  For more information about the functions implemented by default or how to use the library in depth, see the [wiki](https://github.com/SergioRibera/srtemplate/wiki)

 ## TODO's
 - [ ] I would like to change the way custom functions are implemented.